 The best features of technical analysis are listed below.

 • Trend identification: A popular feature of technical analysis is its ability to identify trends that traders can align their trading strategy to, for profitable trades.
-Technical analysis helps traders identify upward, downward, and ranging trends in the market, to enhance their chances of entering and exiting profitable positions.
+Technical analysis helps traders identify upward, downward, and ranging trends in the market, to increase their chances of entering and exiting profitable positions.

 • Price patterns recognition: Technical analysis facilitates traders to spot price movement patterns that signify potentially profitable movements.
 Technical analysis helps traders recognize patterns such as head and shoulders, flags, double tops, or bottoms so that when they appear in their charts, they can help them predict the next move the market or asset prices may make.